 Black & White

-Black and white photography relies on the high contrast of light to create various tones of black, white, and gray.
+Black and white photography relies on the high contrast of lights and darks to create various tones of black, white, and gray.

 I don’t bring up these points to say we should never shoot during the golden hour; that golden glow is quite enjoyable.
 It’s really the hype and dependency on the golden hour that I hate; there are 22 other hours in a day, why are we limiting ourselves to only 2?
 Shoot what you want, how you want, when you want, and learn to embrace what the scene gives you.